meenapushpa/EmbeddingWords/Analysis.md

 						Total number of validation records

 [2] Keras `K.mean()` method to calculate the accuracy which will return 95% accuracy as printed in the output.
-This is what we have used in our script.Let me try to explain the why this way of accuracy calculation methods return different values than model.evaluate()
+This is the method we used in our script.Let me try to explain the why this way of accuracy calculation methods return different values than model.evaluate()

 Keras `K.mean()` method is calculating accuracy using the one-hot encoded / binarise values for both sequential predict and given predict in cleaned_hm.csv using the formula